Engaging with Sustainable Development Goals

 As a land-grant university, UC Davis is engaged in a mission of teaching, research and service for the greater public good.

-Committed to solving some of today’s most pressing challenges—near and far—UC Davis recently signed the Association of Public and Land-grant Universities' (APLU) Declaration on University Global Engagement and joined two United Nations (UN) networks: the UN Academic Impact (UNAI) and the U.S. Chapter of the UN Sustainable Development Solutions Network (SDSN USA), generating opportunities for matching the expertise at UC Davis with funding and partnerships to collaboratively find solutions for global challenges.
+Committed to solving some of today’s most pressing challenges—near and far—UC Davis recently signed the Association of Public and Land-grant Universities' (APLU) Declaration on University Global Engagement and joined United Nations (UN) networks: the UN Academic Impact (UNAI), the University Global Coalition, and the U.S. Chapter of the UN Sustainable Development Solutions Network (SDSN USA), generating opportunities for matching the expertise at UC Davis with funding and partnerships to collaboratively find solutions for global challenges.

 What are the UN Sustainable Development Goals (SDGs)?

 The Sustainable Development Goals (SDGs) are a set of ambitious goals, targets and indicators adopted by all United Nations (UN) member states in 2015, as part of the 2030 Agenda for Sustainable Development.

 The SDGs are broad in scope, address the root causes of poverty, and the universal need for development that works for all people.
 The 17 SDGs and 169 targets that are included in this agenda seek to mobilize all UN member states to take concrete steps to achieve sustainable development across economic, social and environmental dimensions.

 “It is an Agenda of the people, by the people, and for the people – and this, we believe, will ensure its success.” – Transforming our world: the 2030 Agenda for Sustainable Development (General Assembly Resolution 70/1, Adopted on 25 September 2015)